madiator/smarter.github.io/_posts/2021-01-23-choose-rationality.markdown

 2. One in 3,441,325 chance of dying after coming into contact with a venomous animal or plant
 3. One in 10 million chance of being struck by falling airplane parts.

-Thus, reason can help you decide that it is pointless in buying the lottery ticket.
+Thus, reason can help establish that it is futile to buy the lottery.
 But clearly, people still go out and buy lottery tickets.
 Why don't they think rationally?

 What really happens is that the mind refuses to use logic or reason.
 Doing math and reasoning is very hard.
 Even if you did calculate or find out the odds, comparing it with other odds is something that may not even occur to you to do.